LiuZechu/peggle-game/README.md

     * The win/lose conditions are the same as original.
     * To better experience this mode, please try it on the Preloaded Level named **Third Level**.

+4. Level Designer upper border:
+    * In the Level Designer, a white line is drawn near the top of the screen.
+The user is not allowed to place pegs there.
+This is to prevent the user from placing pegs above the cannon.

 ## Tests
 If you decide to write how you are going to do your tests instead of writing actual tests, please write in this section.
 If you decide to write all of your